INTERNAL

 necessary for the user to measure more than one element

 of a thread.
-Shown above is an Internal System for
+Shown is an Internal System for

 thread measurement.
 The first gage is set up to measure